 You need a proven platform for large-scale branded communities with documented ROI

-Your organization has dedicated community managers who can invest in the platform
+Your organization has dedicated community managers who can invest in platform depth

 Enterprise technology, telco, or SaaS peer communities are central to your customer experience strategy